Artisan Entrepreneurship Diploma

 Credits: 3

-This advanced Decorative Arts program incorporates art through hair, embroidery, tufting, porcupine quillwork, horse hair pining and fish scales mediums.
-Skills will be improved and enhanced through the completion of projects where students must research, design and create their projects while demonstrating a development of styles.
+Students improve and enhance their skills in the traditional decorative arts of hair embroidery, tufting, porcupine quillwork, and fish scale art.
+Skills will be improved and enhanced through completed projects where students must research, design, and create their projects while demonstrating a development of individual style.
+A review of the historical development of each art form will also be covered.

 • FOOTWEAR II